Jakov Lukarević (bishop): Episcopacy

 General Zamora took a drastic step and summoned all the friars from Dubrovnik to come to Trent for the dispute resolution.
 Spota comments that his move was intended to frighten the Ragusan authorities.
-In order to calm the General, the authorities sent a special envoy Giovanni Augustino di Pozzo who was near Venice, to calm General.
-Some friars indeed did answer the General's call and went to Trent and Lukarević was among them.
-However, they ended up imprisoned in Ancona which further deepened the dispute.
+To calm the General, the authorities sent a special envoy Giovanni Augustino di Pozzo who was near Venice, to calm the General.
+Some friars answered the General's call and went to Trent, and Lukarević was among them.
+However, they ended up imprisoned in Ancona, which further deepened the dispute.
 This intensified the communication between Rome and Dubrovnik.
 The Ragusans didn't know about the situation of the imprisoned friars and learned about the event possibly from Anconian friars.
 They wrote again to Amaltheo, blaming the visitators for wrongly accusing the authorities of suppressing the friars.
-Archbishop Beccadelli took the General's side in the dispute, while de Pozzo managed to convince the General to give up the summoning of the Dubrovnik's friars to Trent, especially so because Rome didn't approve such a move.
+Archbishop Beccadelli took the General's side in the dispute.
+At the same time, de Pozzo convinced the General to give up the summoning of Dubrovnik's friars to Trent, especially because Rome didn't approve of such a move.

-After all the disputes have been resolved, the consistory confirmed Lukarević's episcopal nomination either on 20 July 1563 according to Bazilije Pandžić or on 30 July 1563 according to Konrad Eubel.
-Lukarević's consecration took place on 16 August 1563 in the Archbasilica of Saint John Lateran in Rome.
+After all the disputes had been resolved, the consistory confirmed Lukarević's episcopal nomination either on 20 July 1563, according to Bazilije Pandžić or on 30 July 1563, according to Konrad Eubel.
+Lukarević's consecration occurred on 16 August 1563 in the Archbasilica of Saint John Lateran in Rome.
 His principal consecrator was Archbishop Marcantonio Maffei of Chieti, who was assisted by Bishop Antonmaria Salviati of Saint-Papoul and Lukarević's countryman Ivan Albert Gliričić Dujmić of Krk.
-After Lukarević's appointment, the dispute, however persisted.
+After Lukarević's appointment, the dispute, however, persisted.
 The famous Croatian writer Marin Držić also wrote on the matter.

 As a bishop, Lukarević managed to participate in the final phase of the Council of Trent.
 He was first mentioned as a participant on 7 November 1563.
 He is among the five last bishops to participate in the council when its task was already done.
-Thus, Lukarević was a participant in the last two sessions of the council where no important dogmatic issues were discussed.
-The decree on the sacrament of matrimony was enacted at the session where Lukarević was present in November 1563, however, by that time, all the discussions preceding the decree were finished.
-Lukarević was thus only able to give approval to the decree without discussing it.
+Thus, Lukarević was a participant in the previous two sessions of the council where no important dogmatic issues were discussed.
+The decree on the sacrament of matrimony was enacted at the session where Lukarević was present in November 1563; however, by that time, all the discussions preceding the decree had finished.
+Lukarević was thus only able to approve the decree without discussing it.
 Lukarić was the last signatory of the council's documents at the end of the council on 4 December 1564.